Skip to main content

 Major Trails And Attractions

-The high-altitude plateaus of Camposecco and Campo Ceraso provide expansive alpine walking through grasslands surrounded by beech forest.
+The highest summit in the park is Monte Viglio at 2,156 metres, offering alpine walking through expansive grasslands surrounded by beech forest.
+[1] The high-altitude plateaus of Camposecco and Campo Ceraso provide further expansive alpine walking.
 The monastery of San Benedetto at Subiaco, dramatically built into a cliff face, provides extraordinary cultural heritage.
 The Pertuso springs offer dramatic views of the karst system's discharge point.
 Winter brings cross-country skiing on the plateaus and limited downhill skiing at Monte Livata.
 The GEA (Grande Escursione Appenninica) traverses the park along the main ridge.
-Autumn beech forest colors in October draw visitors from Rome.
+Autumn beech forest colours in October draw visitors from Rome.

 Visitor Facilities And Travel

-The park is accessible from Rome via Subiaco (approximately 80km east) or from the south via Filettino.
+The park is accessible from Rome via Subiaco (approximately 80 km east by road) or from the south via Filettino.
 Mountain refuges and small hotels in park villages provide accommodation.
 The Monte Livata area has the most developed facilities including parking and ski infrastructure.
 Trail networks are well-marked.
 Subiaco and surrounding towns provide restaurants and services.
 The park is served by bus connections from Rome to Subiaco.
 The large park area means different access points serve different zones, with western approaches generally more accessible from Rome.

 Conservation And Sustainability